 My life instantly became more mobile.
 If I wanted to go on a hike, I’d park at the trailhead the night before.
-On nights I wanted to drink beer with friends, I didn’t have to worry about buying a taxi home.
-When I had a craving for empanadas first thing in the morning, I’d park a block away from the restaurant and go to sleep.
+On nights I wanted to drink beer with friends, I didn’t have to worry about paying for a taxi home.
+When I knew I’d be craving empanadas first thing in the morning, I’d park a block away from the restaurant and go to sleep.

 Van life, what a concept.

 I’ve since moved to China with my girlfriend, so I don’t live in Ol’ Champ full-time anymore, but when I’m back home in the US, I never hesitate to fire up the engine and hit the road with a complete sense of freedom.

 Is living in a van full-time something that interests you?
 Try it out.
 All you need is a minimalist mindset, a sense of adventure, and an itch to move about the world with no strings attached.